pgEdge/cli/docs/tutorials.md

 db_name=# exit
 ```

-On the OS command line for each node (for example, in the `pgedge/cluster/demo/n1/pgedge` directory), use the `pgedge spock repset-add-table` command to add the tables to the system-created replication set (named `default`); the command is followed by your database name (`db_name`):
+On the OS command line for each node, use the `pgedge spock repset-add-table` command to add the tables to the system-created replication set (named `default`); the command is followed by your database name (`db_name`):

 ```sql
 ./pgedge spock repset-add-table default 'pgbench_*' db_name
 ```

  The fourth table, `pgbench_history`, is excluded from the replication set because it does not have a primary key.

 ### Checking the Configuration